jonassiebler/chatmate/docs/QUICK_START.md

 ## 🤖 Essential Chatmates

-> **💡 Version Choice**: Chatmates come in original (comprehensive) and v2 (optimized) versions. v2 versions feature streamlined instructions and 3-Domain Safety Paradigm validation.
+> **💡 Optimized Design**: All chatmates feature streamlined instructions with 3-Domain Safety Paradigm validation for reliable, efficient development.

 | Type @ in Copilot Chat | What it does |
 |------------------------|--------------|